Director of Communications (Office of the Prime Minister): Duties

 Since 2006 only half of the directors have lasted more than one year, with the average in the position being just 395 days, or roughly 13 months.
-The longest serving director is Sandra Buckler, with over two years in the position, who was forced to leave in order to undergo cancer treatment.
+The longest serving director is Kate Purchase, who served as Justin Trudeau’s first communications director from October 2015 to December 2019.
 The shortest duration was just 32 days with William Stairs, who left shortly after Prime Minister Stephen Harper was elected with a minority government.